 1. Advertise with Purpose

-Before you get started with ads, take a step back and look at the bigger picture.
+Before you get started with a wedding photographer advertisement, take a step back and look at the bigger picture.
 The goal is to advertise with purpose through creating a plan and making your ads (and the money you put behind them) effective.
 To be profitable with ads, there should be two distinct parts to your marketing.
 The first part (the funnel) is what content you share and the second part (the ad) is making sure you have a marketing plan, and you are boosting what will help you reach your target audience.

 2. Understand the Funnel